girlscript/EQEquation-Website/README.md

 ## References

-Participants can take the reference from this website [Reference](https://www.owenell.com/), We are going to create this website as mostly looking to this referenced website.
+Participants can take the reference from this website👉[Reference](https://www.owenell.com/), We are going to create this website as mostly looking to this referenced website.
 #### All Features which are implemented in this Referenced website will be implemented in this current project.